sureshmaidaragi1919/CircularTimer/README.md

 MIT License

-Copyright (c) 2019 hamzaahmedkhan and uzairiqbal91
+Copyright (c) 2019 Suresh Maidaragi original from hamzaahmedkhan and uzairiqbal91

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal